- 3.3.1 Determine the length of a particle’s path in space by using the arc-length function.

 Arc Length for Vector Functions

 We have seen how a vector-valued function describes a curve in either two or three dimensions.
-Recall Alternative Formulas for Curvature, which states that the formula for the arc length of a curve defined by the parametric functions is given by
+Recall Arc Length of a Parametric Curve, which states that the formula for the arc length of a curve defined by the parametric functions is given by

 In a similar fashion, if we define a smooth curve using a vector-valued function where the arc length is given by the formula

 In three dimensions, if the vector-valued function is described by over the same interval the arc length is given by

 - Plane curve: Given a smooth curve C defined by the function where t lies within the interval the arc length of C over the interval is

 - Space curve: Given a smooth curve C defined by the function where t lies within the interval the arc length of C over the interval is

 The two formulas are very similar; they differ only in the fact that a space curve has three component functions instead of two.
 Note that the formulas are defined for smooth curves: curves where the vector-valued function is differentiable with a non-zero derivative.
 The smoothness condition guarantees that the curve has no cusps (or corners) that could make the formula problematic.

 Calculate the arc length of the parameterized curve